Quick Answer (TL;DR)

 Step 6: Iterate on Pricing as AI Evolves

-What to do: Build a pricing iteration cadence that adjusts to changes in AI costs, capabilities, competitive landscape, and customer usage patterns.
+What to do: Build a pricing iteration cadence that adjusts to changes in AI costs, capabilities, competitive field, and customer usage patterns.

-Why it matters: AI costs are dropping 50-80% per year as models become more efficient and competition increases.
+Why it matters: AI costs are dropping 50-80% per year as models become more efficient (a trend tracked by Stanford HAI's AI Index) and competition increases.
 If you set AI pricing today and never revisit it, you will be overcharging within 12 months.
 Conversely, new capabilities may justify premium pricing that did not exist when you launched.

 Pricing iteration cadence: